Censorship in New Zealand: Film censorship

 The advent of film as a commonly consumed form of media brought with it a strong push for legislation that would be able to regulate it.
 The period between 1909 and 1915 saw requests for film regulation come from many different sources, and these culminated in the Cinematograph-film Censorship Act 1916.
 This Act introduced a national film censor, who was given full jurisdiction over film censorship and who aimed to censor media in order to "protect the public mind, especially children, against things that may do them harm".

 This Act remained in place until 1928, when it was replaced by the Cinematograph Films Act 1928.
 This Act combined the previous act with several amendments, consolidating all of them into one new piece of legislation.
 Notably, this act included a letter grade system of classification and the extension of the film censors power to encompass advertising material for films.

 This letter grade system was expanded upon by Chief Censor of Films Gordon Miriams, who introduced a set of restriction labels in 1950.

 Under these Acts, the Chief Censor of Films was given full discretion when it came to censoring films, and was able to arbitrarily cut and approve films based on the particular film censor's beliefs.
 Particularly telling are the criticisms of Douglas McIntosh, Chief Censor between 1970 and 1974, whose critics contested that "the law allowed him to do anything he liked" when it came to censorship.
 This remained the case until 1976 when the Cinematograph Films Act was passed.
 This Act removed this discretionary ability and stated that a film must only be censored if it was "injurious to the public good".
 The Act defined some criteria to use when considering whether a film would be injurious to the public good and in doing so provided for a more objective system of film censorship.

 Since the passage of the Films, Videos, and Publications Classification Act 1993, film censorship is, like all other censorship, currently governed by the Classification Office.

 Diplomats from China have twice called upon the Auckland University of Technology to suppress film screenings that were critical of the Chinese government.
 AUT declined in both cases, although an event commemorating the 1989 Tiananmen Square protests and massacre was unable to proceed due to a conflict with the Queen's Official Birthday holiday.

 Theatre

 Theatre does not appear to be a medium that has been actively censored and there are relatively few instances of attempted theatre censorship in New Zealand.

 Internet censorship

-New Zealand actively monitors and censors its citizens usage of the internet.
-Since 2010 New Zealand ISPs have engaged in the filtering of web requests to any site on a non-public blacklist.
+New Zealand actively monitors and censors its citizens' usage of the internet.
+Since 2010 New Zealand Internet service providers (ISPs) have engaged in the filtering of web requests to any site on a non-public blacklist.
 This filtering only applies if the user received Internet service from an ISP which has elected to participate in the filtering.